eCommerce SEO Checklist: The Best Practices For 2023

 [h3]Internal & External Links

-Internal and external links play a huge part in helping users, and search engine crawlers understand your content and the value of it.
+Internal and external links play a huge part in helping users and search engine crawlers understand your content and its value.

 - Use a keyword or its variation related to the page you link to in the anchor text.